Traditional Arts Apprenticeship 2025 - 2026

 Character Limit: 3000

-Describe the apprentice with whom you plan to work.
-Include the following information:
+Work with the apprentice to provide the following information:

 What does the apprentice already know about the tradition, and what do they need to learn?